ajay9634/Ajay-prefix/README.md

 ---
 # 💥 Ajay-prefix

-You can install Ajay Prefix in mobox wow64 , winlator and other x64, wow64 pc emu.
+You can install Ajay Prefix in mobox wow64 , winlator , dark os , micewine and other wow64 pc emu.

 _Note- It's not supported in x86 emu like Exagear, mobox box86 etc.
 Exagear mod Ajay has it's own Ajay prefix which can save game data to Ajay prefix_